 Supervision is a space for spiritual directors to tend to their personal formation and maintain good practice as they seek to be soul companions to others.

 Regular supervision is essential for all practicing spiritual directors.
-My hope is that these times are restorative and affirming as well as creating space to restore focus on the good practice of our work.
+My hope is that these times are restorative and affirming as well as creating space to retain focus on the good practice of our work.